 Like all the other apps, we have seen so far; Fing also shows you the list of all the connected device along with their IP and MAC address.
-But what make it different from rest, is its ability to pinpoint the device name and network card manufacturer.
+But what makes it different from rest, is its ability to pinpoint the device name and network card, manufacturer.

 Though, one thing missing in Fing is that it doesn’t give you a notification when a new device joins or leave the network.
 But luckily there one app on Android — WiFi Watch, which can do that.
 You can enable this notification option from the settings.